 Concrete TNF example

 A Week 7 Thursday game opens Eagles -6.5 (-110), total 47 at home against the Giants.
+The public sees Jalen Hurts, Saquon Barkley, and a short favorite at the Linc.
 By Thursday afternoon, the line sits at -6.5 (-115) but the total has dropped to 44.5.
 Public bet percentage on the over is 65 percent — yet the total moved down 2.5 points.
 That is reverse line movement on the under.
 Sharp money is winning the total side.
 The under bet is the play, and historic TNF base rates support it.

 Sunday Night Football patterns